bhauman/lein-figwheel/README.md

 #### Doesn't load code that is generating warnings

 If your ClojureScript code is generating compiler warnings Figwheel won't load it.
-This again if very helpful in keeping the client environment stable.
+This, again, is very helpful in keeping the client environment stable.
 This behavior is optional and can be turned off.

 ## Quick Start